• Menu

 Understanding the Importance of Drainage and Aeration

 A well-draining and well-aerated potting mix is essential for the health and growth of your indoor vertical garden plants.
-Good drainage ensures that excess water is removed from the root zone, preventing waterlogged conditions that can lead to root rot and other plant health issues.
+Good drainage ensures that excess water is removed from the root zone, preventing soggy conditions leading to root rot and other plant health issues.
 Meanwhile, proper aeration allows oxygen to reach the roots, promoting healthy root growth and overall plant vigor.

 Factors Affecting Drainage and Aeration Needs